zuplo/rmoa-action/README.md

   </a>
 </p>

-ramoa-action analyzes an OpenAPI definition file using the Rate My OpenAPI API, and reports the issues as console output, annotations and action summary.
+rmoa-action analyzes an OpenAPI definition file using the Rate My OpenAPI API, and reports the issues as console output, annotations and action summary.

-The goal of ramoa-action is to help you establish best practices for your OpenAPI's definitions across multiple categories that include security, documentation and more.
+The goal of rmoa-action is to help you establish best practices for your OpenAPI's definitions across multiple categories that include security, documentation and more.